Feature request #12292

 The API is quite incomplete, missing descriptions for countless public functions.
 Additionally many of the functions that are documented provide little information about the operation they perform.
 Ex.

 QString QGsVectorLayer::metadata() reads 'Obtain Metadata for this layer.'

 Since there is no 'setMetadata' function it seems crucial to provide some expanded description for this function at minimum the expected format of the returned QString.

 As an extra option it would greatly improve the usefulness of the API documentation if the functions could be sorted alphabetically.
 Either entirely alphabetically or in standard form of Constructor(s), Desctructor, public functions, static public functions (ex.
 Qt's API).

-#3 Updated by William Wilson almost 5 years ago
+#3 Updated by William Wilson about 5 years ago

 I have been dealing with this issue for a while and only got around to posting it now (from version 2.6.*).

 In 2.8 you are correct they are indeed sorted.
 I suppose none of these issues will be corrected on older API versions.